vishnupm-22/Credit_Card_Fraud_Detection/README.md

  * Time and Amount are the features that are not transformed by PCA.

 **Did exploratory data analysis to gain some insights on data**:
- * **Class Distribution**: bar and pie plot shows that data is highly Imbalanced.
+ * **Class distribution**: bar and pie plot shows that data is highly Imbalanced.
- * **Feature Distribution** : from heat map ,wrt to target column v17,v14,v11 are highly correlated .Visualizing the distribution plots of V17,V14,V11 shows thatthese feature have minimal overlap which significantly helps in classifying the fraud and legit transactions.
+ * **Feature distribution** : from heat map ,wrt to target column v17,v14,v11 are highly correlated .Visualizing the distribution plots of V17,V14,V11 shows thatthese feature have minimal overlap which significantly helps in classifying the fraud and legit transactions.
- * **Time-based Analysis** :
+ * **time-based analysis** :
     * From both dist plot and hourly-based transactions plot  we can observe the peak hours.
     * daily basis transactions : Unfortunately as data contains only  transactions of 2 days ,there is no much significant difference in No of fraud transactions in 2 days.
-* **Amount based Analysis**:
+* **amount based analysis**:
    * Average amount value of fraud transactions in both the days are significantly high as compared to legit transactions.
    * Dist plot : shows that it is right skewed distribution for both transactions.